 Make sure the upper retaining strap does not run over sharp edges and is not twisted as it passes to the top anchor.
-Otherwise the strap will not properly secure the childrestraint system in the event of an accident.
+Otherwise, the strap will not properly secure the child restraint system in the event of an accident. ◀

+- Direction of travel

+- 2 Head restraint

+- Tether strap hook

+- Cargo bay floor

+- Anchor

+- Seat backrest

+- Tether strap of the child restraint system

-- 1. Push the head restraint upward. - Guide the tether strap between the head restraint holders. - Attach the tether strap to the anchor using the hook. - 4.
-Push the head restraint into its lowermost position. - 5.
+- 1. Push the head restraint upward.

+- 2. Guide the tether strap between the head restraint holders.

+- Attach the tether strap to the anchor using the hook. - 4.
+Push the head restraint into its lowermost position. - Attach the tether strap to the anchor using the hook. - 6.
 Pull the retaining strap tight.